cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 }
 ```

-Starport left it empty.
+Ignite CLI left it empty.
 It is here that you add what you need to see done, right before the block gets sealed.
 Create a brand new file named `x/checkers/keeper/end_block_server_game.go` to encapsulate the knowledge about game expiry.
 Leave your function empty for now:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ba95217/x/checkers/keeper/end_block_server_game.go#L13]
 func (k Keeper) ForfeitExpiredGames(goCtx context.Context) {